dnesteryuk/whisperer/README.md

 #### Placeholder for FactoryGirl

 Since VCR is used to stub interractions with external services, there is a big chance that you don't have Ruby model to be used for defining factories.
-In most cases, you don't need them to generate VCR fixtures.
+In most cases, you don't need them to generate VCR cassettes.
 Whisperer offers the placeholder class:

 ```ruby
   FactoryGirl.define do